vEnhance/web.evanchen.cc/input/coaches.md

 For the most part, the [resources for the students](wherestart.html) will work equally well for coaches looking for ideas for what to teach.
+You can also see my [unofficial syllabus](/handouts/Syllabus/Syllabus.pdf) which is a rough map of the topics that show up in math olympiads.

 If you have a degree in math or related field but not much competition-specific experience,